neondatabase/website/content/docs/guides/sequelize.md

 npm install express dotenv
 ```

-We add the DATABASE_URL environment variable to the `.env` file, which we'll use to connect to our Neon database.
-Use the connection string obtained from the Neon console earlier:
+Add the `DATABASE_URL` environment variable to the `.env` file, which you'll use to connect to your Neon database.
+Use the connection string that you obtained from the Neon console earlier:

 ```bash
 # .env
 DATABASE_URL=NEON_DATABASE_CONNECTION_STRING
 ```

-To use the `Sequelize` ORM for making queries, we need to install the `sequelize` package and the `pg` driver to connect to Postgres from Node.js.
-We also install the `sequelize-cli` package to manage data models and run migrations.
-Run the following command to install the required packages:
+To use the `Sequelize` ORM to run queries, we need to install the `sequelize` package and the `pg` driver to connect to Postgres from Node.js.
+We also need to install the `sequelize-cli` package to manage data models and run migrations.
+Run the following commands to install the required packages:

 ```bash
 npm install sequelize pg pg-hstore